Jay Needham: United States, Part II

 At the start of 2014, Jay fell out of favor with the Tampa Bay coach.
 He appeared in two Spring Season games, coming on a substitute in the 90th minute in one game and playing the full 90 minutes against the N.Y.
 Cosmos.
 He did not play during the Fall Season.
 Needham also played the full 90 minutes in exhibition games against the Orlando City Soccer Club and the Costa Rica National Team (closed game in Bradenton, FL).
 At the close of the 2014 season, Tampa Bay did not extend Jay's contract.

 Post Professional Playing Career

 Jay Needham retired from football at the end of the 2014 season.
-He obtained his yoga trainer certification in 2015 and later became a cross-fit trainer as well.

 On November 12, 2021, Jay was inducted into the SMU Athletic Hall of Fame.
 At the time of his induction, he became one of only three SMU soccer players to be inducted into the SMU Athletic Hall of Fame.